Sarah Stewart (cancer researcher): Awards and honors

 In 1965, Stewart was awarded the Federal Women's Award by President Lyndon B. Johnson as a US Public Health Service Commissioned Officer and for her scientific contributions to the study of viral etiologies of cancer.
 The purpose of the Federal Women's Award is to recognize women who are doing great works in the Federal Service and to express gratitude for their service.
 She also won the Lenghi Award of the Accademia Nazionale Dei Lincei in Rome and the Daughters of Penelope Salute to Women Award in 1972.
 The Daughters of Penelope Salute Award is to honor women who promote Hellenism, education, philanthropy, civic responsibility and family and individual excellence, which Stewart did with her research.
 She was also awarded the John Carroll Award in 1975.
 This award is given to Georgetown Alumni who, like Stewart, have achieved things that exemplify what Georgetown set their ideals and traditions to be.
 Besides all the honorary awards, Stewart and Dr. Bernice E. Eddy were also nominated twice for the Nobel Prize.

-Today, the Sarah Stewart Scholarship at the Georgetown University School of Medicine (GUSOM) honors Dr. Sarah Stewart's pioneering achievements and research accomplishment by selecting incoming GUSOM students who demonstrate great potential for academic and research contributions, as well as the dedication to the ongoing study of the humane practice of medicine.
+Today, the Sarah Stewart Scholarship at the Georgetown University School of Medicine (GUSOM) selects incoming GUSOM students who demonstrate "great potential for academic and research contributions," with particular emphasis on healthcare equity and medical ethics.